ShmuelMofrad/typescript-stackblitz-start/README.md

-This is a typescript start
+This is a typescript project on StackBlitz

 # typescript-stackblitz-start